Batang County: History

 In ancient times Qiang people lived here, and in the Han dynasty a kingdom called Bainang ('White Wolf') became established.
 It was an integral part of Tibet during the Tang dynasty.
-China made some inroads during the Yuan and Ming dynasties, and Mushi, the tribal chief of the Lijang region of Yunnan, was supported by the Ming government in his control of the region between 1568 and 1639.
+China made some inroads during the Yuan and Ming dynasties, and Mushi, the tribal chief of the Lijiang region of Yunnan, was supported by the Ming government in his control of the region between 1568 and 1639.
 In 1642, Gushri Khan, the leader of the Qoshot Mongols was invited by the leaders of Tibet to aid them and he placed this whole region under his control and the administration of the Dalai Lamas.

 Batang was visited in the 1840s by two French priests, Abbé Évariste Régis Huc (1813–1860) and Abbé Joseph Gabet and a young Tibetan priest, who had been sent on a mission to Tibet and China by the Pope.
 They described it as a large, very populous and wealthy town.